CTG UAlbany Study Examines Role of Technology in Emergency Messaging

 “Existing research on emergency messaging indicates that the effectiveness of messaging depends on multiple factors, including receivers’ characteristics, message content and style, as well as the social and political contexts,” said Chen, a PhD student in Public Administration and Policy at the Rockefeller College of Public Affairs and Policy.
 “The findings extend current knowledge about emergency messaging from the point of view of front-line emergency managers and add insights into TACT.”

-Emergency messaging today utilizes a variety of methods to Inform at-risk citizens about natural, human-caused, or technological emergencies, with the goal of save lives and reducing damage.
+Emergency messaging today utilizes a variety of methods to Inform at-risk citizens about natural, human-caused, or technological emergencies, with the goal of saving lives and reducing damage.
 Whereas governments once relied on radio and television broadcasts to deliver emergency messages, agencies today can turn to social media platforms such as X (formerly Twitter) and Facebook to send out emergency messages for myriad hazards.

 The study shows that emergency managers employ various digital artifacts to fulfill different tasks to include internal information sharing (Zoom, Microsoft Teams), message writing (Microsoft Word, Grammarly) and message sending (social media, FEMA’s Integrated Public Alert & Warning System).